yoshiyyc/user-form-list/README.md

 ### `json-server --watch db.json`

-It will set up the db.json on  [http://localhost:3000](http://localhost:300).
+It will set up the db.json on  [http://localhost:3000](http://localhost:300).\
-Necessary step for API connection.
+Necessary step for API connection, check the [page](https://www.npmjs.com/package/json-server) for more details.

 ### `npm start`